Li Zijun

-Li Zijun (李子君 (李子君, Lǐ Zǐjūn); December 14, 1996) is a Chinese former competitive figure skater.
+Li Zijun (李子君 (李子君, Lǐ Zǐjūn); December 14, 1996) is a retired Chinese competitive figure skater.
 She is the 2012 Winter Youth Olympic bronze medalist and the 2014 Four Continents bronze medalist.
 Li is also the 2017 Asian Winter Games silver medalist, 2010 JGP Final bronze medalist, and a four-time (2011–2014) Chinese national champion.

+Li represented China at the 2014 Winter Olympics.

+Personal life

+Li was born on December 14, 1996, in Changchun, China.

+In 2023, Li announced that she had gotten married and had a daughter.

 Career

 2010–11 season: First senior national title

 Li debuted on the ISU Junior Grand Prix circuit during the 2010–11 season.
-She won the bronze medal in Austria and placed 4th in the Czech Republic to qualify for the Final.
+She won the bronze medal in Austria and placed fourth in the Czech Republic to qualify for the Final.
 At the Junior Grand Prix Final, she tied with Risa Shoji for third place.
 She won the bronze medal on the tie-breaker.

 Li went on to win her first senior national title.
-She finished 9th at the 2011 World Junior Championships.
+She finished ninth at the 2011 World Junior Championships.

 2011–12 season: Bronze at Youth Olympics

 Li placed second in both of her assigned 2011–12 Junior Grand Prix events and qualified for the Junior Grand Prix Final which was held in Quebec City, Canada.
 She finished fourth at the event.
 At the Youth Olympics, she won the bronze medal.
-She then competed at the 2012 Junior World Championships and finished 5th.
+She then competed at the 2012 Junior World Championships and finished fifth.
 Concluding her season, Li won gold at her first senior international, the Triglav Trophy.

 2012–13 season: Senior ISU Championship debut

 In the 2012–13 season, Li debuted on the senior Grand Prix series.
-She was fifth at her first event, the 2012 Cup of China, and 4th at the 2012 NHK Trophy, where she posted a personal best score of 174.11 points.
+She was fifth at her first event, the 2012 Cup of China, and fourth at the 2012 NHK Trophy, where she posted a personal best combined total score.
 Li won her third national title at the 2013 Chinese Championships.
-She then competed at the 2013 Four Continents Championships and finished 5th.
+She then competed at the 2013 Four Continents Championships and finished fifth.
 She finished seventh at Worlds after placing twelfth in the short program and fourth in the long.
 She received the second highest technical score in the free skate, only after Kim Yuna.

 2013–14 season: Bronze at Four Continents

-In the 2013–14 ISU Grand Prix season, Li's first event was the 2013 Cup of China where she finished 10th.
+In the 2013–14 ISU Grand Prix season, Li's first event was the 2013 Cup of China where she finished tenth.
 Prior to her next Grand Prix assignment, the 2013 NHK Trophy, her coach Li Mingzhu stated, "She's getting taller and bigger, but losing power and coordination" and said it was affecting her self-confidence.
 The skater withdrew from the NHK Trophy, which was scheduled for the following week.
-She returned to competition at the 2014 Four Continents Championships, placing 2nd in the short, 3rd in the long and won the bronze medal overall behind gold medalist winner Kanako Murakami, and second-place finisher Satoko Miyahara.
-Li then competed at the 2014 Winter Olympics in Sochi, Russia where she finished 14th.
-At the 2014 World Championships, Li finished 17th overall.
+She returned to competition at the 2014 Four Continents Championships, placing second in the short, third in the long and won the bronze medal overall behind gold medalist winner Kanako Murakami, and second-place finisher Satoko Miyahara.
+Li then competed at the 2014 Winter Olympics in Sochi, Russia where she finished fourteenth.
+At the 2014 World Championships, Li finished seventeenth overall.